Plate Limpet (Lottia scutum)

 Plate limpets (photo credit: Kari Henningsgaard)

 Description: The plate limpet has a short shell height with very thin edges.
 Their color can be tan, brown, dark gray, or various shades of green.
-Whatever the color, they often have spots or stripes as well.
+Whatever the color, they often have spots or stripes or both.
 They normally get to 5 cm long but can sometimes reach 6 cm.

-Diet: Using their strong radula, they graze microalgae and coralline algae off of rocks.
+Diet: Using their strong radula (tongue lined with teeth), they graze microalgae and coralline algae off of the rocks.

 Tide Pool Tidbits: